A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Here are some fantastic examples of companies using this customer acquisition strategy:

-And Notion, a productivity and note-taking web app, divided its 400+ videos into YouTube playlists to give every type of prospective customer a head start.
-Notion 101, essential features, tutorials for teams, and customer stories are just a few of those, along with playlists in other languages and videos from Notions’ annual conference.
+And Notion, a productivity and note-taking app, organizes its 400+ YouTube videos into structured playlists to give every type of prospective customer a head start.

 7. Build Highly Rewarding Partnerships